mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ratchet tree and the members' ClientInitKeys.

 The hash of a tree is the hash of its root node, which we define recursively, starting with the leaves.

-The hash of a leaf node is the hash of a `LeafNodeHashInput` object:
+Elements of the ratchet tree are called `RatchetNode` objects and contain optionally a ClientInitKey when at the leaves or an optional ParentNode above.

 ~~~~~
 struct {